justbartlett/fem-angular-core/README.md

 Instructions:

 create the workspace:
-npx create-nx-workspace myworkspace
+(multiple applications in a single workspace, abstraction layer - libs, apps should be very thin) npx create-nx-workspace myworkspace

 update nx.json: the npmScope allows us to @workshop/material for example keeping our dependencies nice and clean